Whanganui Collegiate School: History

+Houses

+Following the establishment of the new campus a house system was established, the houses were: Grey, Selwyn, and Hadfield.
+Each house had its own building, courtyard, and ablution block.
+A fourth house, dedicated to the Headmaster Reverend Harvey was planned but was not completed until 1920 due to the costs, the same architectural firm and contractor were responsible for the building alongside a day facility, residence for the chaplain and steward, and a music room.
+Harvey's was constantly closed and reopened due to fluctuating enrolment numbers.
+In the 1960s Empson House was opened for junior boarders.
+A house for day students were later added as day student numbers grew and started to rival boarding students (in 1925 there were 222 boards versus 31 day students).
+In 1971, Governor-General Arthur Porritt opened Porritt House for day students.
+Godwin House was constructed in 1990 to accommodate newly accepted female students.

+Sport

 The school grounds also host numerous sporting facilities, including the Izard Gymnasium, High Performance Cricket Centre, a water surface hockey turf, a full-sized Cross Country Course and many team sports fields.
 The nearby Whanganui River is used by students for rowing training and competitions; rowing being one of the sports in which Collegiate has traditionally excelled, having won the Maadi Cup 17 times, a national record.
 The Collegiate women's squad had a particularly strong year in 2006 when it won the most prestigious women's race in the lower north Island, the Levin Jubilee Trophy, for the first time.
 Unfortunately, such success could not be replicated on the national stage, with the u18 girls eight only managing bronze in the penultimate race of the 2007 Maadi Cup.
-The School also hosts the nationally popular Whanganui Cricket Festival each year which sees over 1000 cricketers display their skills throughout the month of January.
+The school also hosts the nationally popular Whanganui Cricket Festival each year which sees over 1000 cricketers display their skills throughout the month of January.

 Since 1925, the school's 'First XV' rugby team has played Christ's College, Wellington College and Nelson College in an annual quadrangular rugby tournament, this Tournament is played at a different school every year playing at Collegiate once every four years.
 In recent times, this tournament has been dominated by Wellington College.
 Whanganui Collegiate last won in 1991.

 Since 1994, The New Zealand Opera School has been hosted at Collegiate by Donald Trott.